umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-With-Visual-Studio/index.md

 # Visual Studio Setup

-This page describes how to setup your Visual Studio solution to work with an Umbraco Cloud Project.
+This page describes how to set up your Visual Studio solution to work with an Umbraco Cloud Project.
 In this article you will find:

  - [Prerequisites](#prerequisites)